HectorCastelli/insurance-middleware-api/DevLog.md

 ### Auxiliary Types

 To simplify any manipulation I may want to perform, I also created some base classes for each of the types I will be using during development.

+### Next Steps

+For my next session my priority is the authentication flow.

+Here is a rough list of topics I want to cover in the next session:

+- Implement authentication flow
+  - Receive user-name and password
+  - Pretend to check validity of user-password
+  - Create temporary API token
+  - Store temporary token in in-memory database
+- Implement authentication middleware
+- Implement TTL checks